enkidevs/curriculum/General/Data Structures and Algorithms/the-queue-data-structure.md

 - `isEmpty()` : *Returns* true if there are no elements in the queue.
 - `first()` : *Returns* the element at the front of the queue.

+This is how you would work with queues in different programming languages:
+  - `Java`: There is no Queue class in Java, just an interface.
+That means, given the name of the functions to be implemented(`add`, `peek`, `remove`), you have to write those methods yourself.
+  - `JavaScript`: There is no special Queue prototype in JavaScript.
+The Array prototype, however, supports the `push` and `shift` methods that emulate the behavior of a queue.
+  - `Python`: You can instantiate queues using the `queue` module in python3, or the `Queue` module in python2.
+The insertion method is called `put`, while the removal one is `get`.
+  - `C++`: Queues in C++ are part of the `std::queue` library.
+In this case, elements can be inserted by using `push` and removed by using `pop`.

 ---
 ## Practice